-The Large Format Scanner Market is in a constant state of change due to continuing advances in technology.
-Currently, the large/wide format market is split between two main imaging technologies, CIS and CCD.
+The large format scanner market is in a constant state of change due to continual advances in technology.
+Currently, the large format market is split between two main imaging technologies: CIS and CCD.

 CCD (Charged Coupled Device)

-CCD scanners are scanners that use a series of cameras, otherwise known as Charged Coupled Devices, to capture an image.
-Large Format Scanners using CCD technology will have two or more separate CCD's that will capture an area, or image field, which are stitched together to produce a single Large Format Image.
+CCD scanners use a series of cameras, otherwise known as Charged Coupled Devices, to capture an image.
+Large format scanners using CCD technology will have two or more separate CCD's that will capture an area, or image field, which are stitched together to produce a single large format image.